Octobruh/wallawe_wallawe/README.md

 ## Environment Variables

-To make this repository work properly, you would need these variables:
+To make this repository work properly, you would need these variables in your .env file:
 1. DATABASE_URL
 2. SECRET_KEY
 3. ALGORITHM